 Preparing your Car for Part Exchange

-When you are considering purchasing a new car, whether brand new or just new to you, one of your first thought processes may be ‘how much can I get for my current car’.
-You may be relying on the funds from your current vehicle to be able to afford your new car.
+When you are considering purchasing a new car, whether brand new or just new to you, one of your first thoughts may be, 'How much can I get for my current car?' as you may be relying on the funds from your current vehicle to afford your new car.

-If you have a car, or even a van, to part exchange, there are a few factors that can affect the price you are offered, including condition, age and mileage.
-Another factor may be the specification of your car, as some models are rarer or more sought after than others.
+If you have a car, or even a van, to part exchange, there are a few factors that can affect the price you're offered, including condition, age, and mileage.
+Another factor may be the specifications of your car, as some models are rarer or more sought after than others.

-There are certainly things you can do to prepare your vehicle for part exchange and receive the maximum amount for your vehicle.
+You can do certain things to prepare your vehicle for part-exchange and receive the maximum amount for it.

-Simply put, you can use the value of an existing vehicle to offset against the purchase a new car or van.
-It is likely that your part exchange value will be deducted from the final purchase price of your new vehicle.
+Simply put, you can use the value of an existing vehicle to offset the purchase of a new car or van.
+Your part exchange value will likely be deducted from the final purchase price of your new vehicle.

-In some instances, if you are taking on a new finance agreement for example, you may be transferred the cash value of your current vehicle instead.
+In some instances, if you are taking on a new finance agreement, you may be transferred the cash value of your current vehicle instead.

-Part exchanging your current vehicle when you purchase a new one takes away the hassle of trying to negotiate a sale with the general public.
-You would also be responsible for the tax and MOT (unless you declare it as SORN) for your current vehicle so you may end up with paying costs against two vehicles for a period of time, if you decide not to part exchange.
+Part-exchanging your current vehicle when you purchase a new one takes away the hassle of negotiating a sale with the general public.
+You would also be responsible for the tax and MOT (unless you declare it as SORN) for your current vehicle so you may end up paying costs against two cars for a while if you decide not to part exchange.

 Having an up-to-date service book will hold you in good stead when the time comes to part exchange your vehicle.

-Regular car servicing has a multitude of benefits as it helps identify potential problems that could materialise into serious and costly issues if ignored.
+Regular car servicing has a multitude of benefits as it helps identify potential problems that could materialise into severe and costly issues if ignored.

 A car service can save you money in the long run, particularly on costly repairs.
 A service at Perrys may be less than you think but may give you the chance to recoup this in your part exchange price.

-It is also advised that you take your car for a valet before you bring your car for a valuation.
-A shiny, clean vehicle will be more appealing to the dealership and allow them to see the true condition of the car.
-If the car is caked in mud, this could be hiding the state of the bodywork which could be scratched or dented, so you are likely to be offered less for your vehicle.
+You should also take your car to a valet before you bring your car in for a valuation.
+A shiny, clean vehicle will be more appealing to the dealership and allow them to see the car's actual condition.
+If the car is muddy, this could be hiding the state of the bodywork which could be scratched or dented, so you're likely to be offered less for your vehicle.

-A car in this condition may also give off the idea that it hasn’t been looked after as well as it could have been and again, you will be offered less for your exchange.
+A car in this condition may also give off the idea that it hasn’t been looked after properly and consequently you may be offered less for it.

-If you are not yet decided whether it’s the right time for an upgrade or wondering if you can justify a new car, you may want to know how much your current car is worth initially.
+If you haven't decided whether it’s the right time for an upgrade or wondering if you can justify a new car, you may want to know how much your current car is worth initially.

-Use our handy car valuation tool to get a rough idea of how much your car is worth before you visit one of our dealerships.
-This will be based on a number of factors that help us get an idea of the condition of your vehicle, without actually seeing it in person.
-Once you have completed all of the necessary requirements, you will be presented with a valuation so you can decide how to proceed.
+Use our handy car valuation tool to get a rough idea of its value before visiting one of our dealerships.
+The value will be based on several factors that help us get an idea of the condition of your vehicle, without actually seeing it in person.
+Once you have completed all of the requirements, you'll be presented with a valuation so you can decide if you want to proceed.